Degradation of domains with sequential field application: Introduction

-More complicated approaches, such as the ones based on the Landau--Lifshitz--Gilbert equation~\cite{Malozemoff} are also useful to describe domain wall dynamics, especially if one is interested in microscopic details and internal structure of domain walls. \nccom{This kind of approach is also important to address material-specific properties.
+More complicated approaches, such as the ones based on the Landau--Lifshitz--Gilbert equation~\cite{Malozemoff} are also useful to describe domain wall dynamics, especially if one is interested in microscopic details and internal structure of domain walls.
+This kind of approach is also important to address material-specific properties.
 However, to describe the basic physics of a system it is often not necessary to consider the full micromagnetic description.
 For example, it was recently shown that scaling exponents describing Barkhausen jumps in thin ferromagnetic films of Pt/Co/Pt obtained by full micromagnetic simulations cannot be distinguished from those expected for the much simpler quenched Edwards--Wilkinson equation.
-Thus, commonly used simple models based on describing domain walls as elastic lines correctly capture the large-scale critical dynamics of the system~\cite{herranen2019barkhausen}.}
+Thus, commonly used simple models based on describing domain walls as elastic lines correctly capture the large-scale critical dynamics of the system~\cite{herranen2019barkhausen}.
+On the other hand, this approach is computationally expensive, thus limiting the system sizes that can be studied in reasonable times.

-The great advantage of Ginzburg-Landau type models is that bulk properties may be studied in combination with interface characteristics in a very simple way.
+The great advantage of Ginzburg-Landau type models is that \nccom{domain} properties may be studied in combination with interface characteristics in a very simple way.
 Typical protocols used in experiments to observe ferromagnetic domains in ultrathin films may be emulated, and effects in the different dynamical regimes may be studied~\cite{caballero2018magnetic}.
+Moreover, this simplistic description allows us the exploration of system sizes which are comparable to experimental ones~\cite{guruciaga_caballero_2021ginzburg}.

-In this work, we propose a numerical treatment based on a Ginzburg--Landau type model to study domains under alternating fields that imitates the protocol used in the experiments \nccom{of Ref~\cite{domenichini2019transient}.
-With a GPU-based parallel algorithm to numerically solve the equation of motion, we are able to explore domain and domain wall dynamics in extremely long simulations that overpass $5\times10^7$ simulation steps for systems of size $4096\times4096$.}
+In this work, we propose a numerical treatment based on a Ginzburg--Landau type model to study domains under alternating fields that imitates the protocol used in the experiments of Ref~\cite{domenichini2019transient}.
+With a GPU-based parallel algorithm to numerically solve the equation of motion, we are able to explore domain and domain wall dynamics in extremely long simulations.